macca717/Overwatch/docs/API.md

 #### Configuration Update

-Comamnd to update the applications running configuration.
+Command to update the applications running configuration.

 ``` json
 {